Nerogar/OneTrainer/README.md

 Installing OneTrainer requires Python 3.10 or newer.
 Then follow these steps:

+Automatic installation

+- Clone the repository `git clone https://github.com/Nerogar/OneTrainer.git`
+- Run `install.bat`

+Manual installation

-- Clone the repository `git clone git@github.com:Nerogar/OneTrainer.git`
+- Clone the repository `git clone https://github.com/Nerogar/OneTrainer.git`
 - Navigate into the cloned directory `cd OneTrainer`
 - Set up a virtual environment `python -m venv venv`
 - Activate the new venv `venv\scripts\activate`
 - Install the requirements `pip install -r requirements.txt`

+## Updating

+Automatic update

+- Run `update.bat`

+Manual update

+- Pull changes `git pull`
+- Activate the venv `venv\scripts\activate`
+- Re-Install all requirements `pip install -r requirements.txt --force-reinstall`

 ## Usage

+To start the UI, run `start-ui.bat`

-OneTrainer supports two modes of operation.
-Command line only, and a UI. the UI can be started by running the train_ui.py script.
+If you need more control, OneTrainer supports two modes of operation.
+Command line only, and a UI.
 All commands need to be run inside the active venv created during installation.

 All functionality is split into different scrips located in the `scripts` directory.
 This currently includes: